unalterable/CV/README.md

 I feel like I have always been a programmer: I learned PHP at age 12 to make web games with friends; and I spent 2 years building a bio-ecosystem simulator for university whilst most of my fellow students built real-world experiments.
 I was not always a professional engineer though: I have worked in politics, film production, TV & theatre development, and finance.
 But I pushed and built tech solutions in all of these industries: from simple web apps, to finance & news analysis engines.
 Currently I work for Sky and (most recently) for TES (formerly the Times Education Supplement) and HSBC.
-I’ve worked predominantly with the latest Javascript technologies, pushing the following philosphies: small iterations, microservices architectures, devops, agile, continuous delivery, constant retrospection and programmer anarchy, whilst always focussing on releasing value to clients.
+I’ve worked predominantly with the latest Javascript technologies, pushing the following philosophies: small iterations, microservices architectures, devops, agile, continuous delivery, constant retrospection and programmer anarchy, whilst always focussing on releasing value to clients.
+In my personal life, I have been building a Kubernetes lab in my attic, creating a Node.js focussed CI/CD plaform creation tool, to allow for easy deployment and maintenance of home-made applications onto a home server.

 ## Skills